 (2) Applicability.
-The Design Guidelines apply to the Central Design District as shown on TDC Figure 73-4.
-The Design Guidelines are structured into four topic areas:
+The Design Guidelines apply to the Central Design District as shown

-- (a) Central Tualatin Concept;
+(a) Central Tualatin Concept;

 - (b) City Connections;

 - (c) Spaces and Landscapes; and

 - (d) Buildings.

-Section 73E.090 - Central Design Standards Design Guidelines.
+Section 73E.030 - Central Design Standards Design Guidelines.
 All development in the Central Design District should strive to meet the following guidelines to the maximum extent practicable.
 Architects and developers must consider these guidelines and the provisions of TDC 73.050(1) in designing new development in Central Design District and must include in the Architectural Review application a narrative explaining how the development considered each of the Design Guidelines and how the guidelines are balanced.
 Consideration of the guidelines includes an evaluation of how the proposal is or is not consistent with each guideline.
 In case of conflicts between guidelines or between guidelines and other objectives in TDC Chapter 73A through 73G, the proposal should provide a balance.
 To the maximum extent practicable, development in the Central Design District should be designed to: